kmattix/series-score-overlay/README.md

 # series-score-overlay
 **WORK-IN-PROGRESS**

 Stream scoreboard overlay to track a games series.
-Currently the only officially supported game is Rocket League with Bo1-9 modes.
+Currently the only officially supported game is Rocket League with Bo1-9 and None modes.

 ## todo
-* Add a no series option
+* Add close handler for when X is pressed on the overlay window.
 * Add support for other games:
   - Overwatch
   - Smash Ultimate